-Town Manager's Statement - The purpose of this Article is to promote and facilitate additional options for the redevelopment of certain portions of the former Westborough State Hospital and other State owned properties, known as the Mixed-Use District (MUD).
+Town Manager's Statement - The purpose of this article is to promote and facilitate additional options for the redevelopment of certain portions of the former Westborough State Hospital and other State owned properties, known as the Mixed-Use District (MUD).
 It will provide opportunities for senior housing in a setting with open space and recreational activities nearby.
 It furthers the Town's plan to provide a diverse and creative reuse of the State Hospital property.
 This zoning change is recommended by the State Hospital Reuse Committee and the Planning Board.
-This article is a 2/3 majority vote.
+This article requires a 2/3rd majority vote.